uit-hdl/uit-hdl.github.io/index.md

 ## NOWAC and Translational Cancer Research

 The [Norwegian Woman and Cancer](http://site.uit.no/nowac/) (NOWAC) biobank contains time series with questionnaire data from 170 000 women and more than 60 000 blood samples.
 The biobank is analyzed using several omics technologies including microarrays, RNA-seq, methylation, and mass spectrometry.
-The data is being analyzed by the [Systems Epidemiology](https://en.uit.no/forskning/forskningsgrupper/gruppe?p_document_id=556488) group lead by Professor [Torkjel Sandanger](https://en.uit.no/ansatte/torkjel.sandanger) at the Department of Community Medicine, University of Tromsø.
+The data is being analyzed by the [Systems Epidemiology](https://en.uit.no/forskning/forskningsgrupper/gruppe?p_document_id=556488) group lead by Professor [Torkjel Sandanger](https://en.uit.no/ansatte/torkjel.sandanger).
 Our responsibility in the project is to build a backend for standardized data analysis pipelines, machine learning based data analysis, and a system for exploration and visualization of the analysis results.
 We are using these as building blocks to build a platform for swift exploration of the data under different epidemiological designs.

 We are also collaborating with Professors [Lill-Tove Rasmussen Busund](https://en.uit.no/ansatte/lill.tove.rasmussen.busund) and [Tom Dønnem](https://en.uit.no/ansatte/tom.donnem) from the [Translational Cancer Research Group](https://en.uit.no/forskning/forskningsgrupper/gruppe?p_document_id=342599) on multi-level and multi-tissue analysis and clinical use of data from NOWAC.

+We also work with Professor [Geir F. Lorem](https://en.uit.no/ansatte/geir.lorem) on biomedical ethics with a focus on direct-to-consumer genomics tests.

 ## High North Population Studies